TIBCOSoftware/snappydata/docs/streamingWithSQL.md

     snappy> streaming stop;

 ## SchemaDStream
 SchemaDStream is SQL based DStream with support for schema/Product.
-It offers the ability to manipulate SQL query on DStreams.
+It offers the ability to manipulate SQL queries on DStreams.
 It is similar to SchemaRDD, which offers the similar functions.
 Internally, RDD of each batch duration is treated as a small table and CQs are evaluated on those small tables.
-Similar to foreachRDD in DStream, SchemaDStream provide foreachDataFrame API.SchemaDStream can be registered as table.
+Similar to foreachRDD in DStream, SchemaDStream provide foreachDataFrame API.SchemaDStream can be registered as a table.
 Some of these ideas (especially naming our abstractions) were borrowed from Intel's Streaming SQL project - https://github.com/Intel-bigdata/spark-streamingsql

 ## Registering Continuous queries